2008 Michigan Wolverines football team: At Purdue

-at Minnesota
+At Minnesota

-Recap: Week 11

 In week 11, the Wolverines flew to Minneapolis, Minnesota to take on the Minnesota Golden Gophers for the Little Brown Jug.
 The first half was dominated by Michigan.
 Wolverines Kicker K.C.
 Lopata scored 3 field goals in the first half, 2 in the first quarter from 44 yards and 34 yards respectively, then another in the second quarter from 26 yards.
 Then Greg Mathews caught an 8-yard TD pass to put the Wolverines up 16–0 at halftime.

 In the third quarter, the Wolverines scored first on a 48-yard field goal.
 Then the Golden Gophers finally got on the board with a 28-yard field goal from kicker Joel Monroe.
 Then K.C.
 Lopata got his fifth and final field goal of the game, this one from 23 yards out.
 In the fourth quarter, the Golden Gophers managed to score on another field goal, this one from 32 yards out.

 The final score of the game was when Mark Moundros of the Wolverines ran in a TD from 3 yards out.
 It was the Wolverines' 12th straight win in the Metrodome.
 With the Gophers' move to the new TCF Bank Stadium in the 2009 season, the Wolverines could claim to have never lost in the Metrodome.

 vs Northwestern

-Recap: Week 12

 For their final home game of the season, the Wolverines hosted the Northwestern Wildcats.
 In the rain and snow, the Wildcats struck first midway through the first quarter when Stephen Simmons ran in a 21-yard TD.
 The Wolverines tied it up near the end of the 1st when QB Nick Sheridan ran in a TD himself from 3 yards out.
 The only score of the 2nd quarter was when Rick Reyes of the Wolverines blocked a punt and picked it up for a 3-yard TD run.

 The second half was all Northwestern.
 First Ross Lane caught a 17-yard TD pass to tie it up.
 Then Eric Peterman caught a 53 yard long bomb for another TD, sealing the win for the Wildcats.
 With this loss, Michigan fell to 3–8, the school's most losses in a single-season in 129 years of football.
 It was also just Northwestern's second win in Ann Arbor in its past 21 trips.
 The program's only other win there since 1960 came in the Rose Bowl season of 1995.